ringerc/opentelemetry-collector-contrib/receiver/hostmetricsreceiver/README.md

 You can also choose which parts of the host filesystem to mount, if you know exactly what you'll need. e.g. `docker run -v /proc:/hostfs/proc`.

+It's generally safest to bind-mount only the minimum required parts of the host filesystem into the container, and to do so with read-only mounts.
+In Kubernetes, use `hostPath` volumes pointing to and use `volumeMounts` with `readOnly: true`.

 #### 2. Configure `root_path`